 Ranch Wilder: [switches off Wally's mike and on his own] None of that, may I add, seems to have helped his pitching.
 He's 2 and 11.

 Ranch Wilder: I'd say the fans seem a little bouncier today, wouldn't you, Wally?

 Wally: That's right, Ranch.
 As we saw last game...

 Ranch Wilder: [Turns off Wally's mike for the second time] Easy Wally, less is more.

 [Ranch turns to face him, grinning as though he supported the play]

 Ranch Wilder: You can't fire me!
 I have got a contract!
 I AM RANCH WILDER!

 Ranch Wilder: [flinging the stats book and pamphlet the assistant offers him aside, after Clark's first two pitches fail miserably] I'm checking to see if Dan Prince pulled a muscle during his warmup tosses.
 There has to be some reason why Knox would make such a radical change.
 I have personally checked the stats, sports fans, and Mel Clark has not started a game in this decade.

-George Knox: Why would I be feeling better?
+George Knox: Why would I be feeling any better?